-- (f) The Board of Selectmen may promulgate regulations to implement this bylaw.
-Waivers shall be available for disabled, elderly and others with special needs or circumstances as promulgated by the Board of Selectmen. - (g) To the extent that any particular provision of this bylaw is determined to be invalid, such invalidation shall not affect the validity of any other provision.
+(f) The Select Board may promulgate regulations to implement this bylaw.
+Waivers shall be available for disabled, elderly and others with special needs or circumstances as promulgated by the Select Board.

+(g) To the extent that any particular provision of this bylaw is determined to be invalid, such invalidation shall not affect the validity of any other provision.